 - How hard is it on the Janka scale?
 The Janka rating of bamboo is perhaps one of its most impressive characteristics.
 While hardwoods are scoring under 2000, some quality bamboo is coming in over 4000.
 What the heck am I talking about?
-The Janka ball test is a hardness scale that measures the force requires to push a half-inch steel ball halfway into a piece of wood.
+The Janka ball test is a hardness scale that measures the force required to push a half-inch steel ball halfway into a piece of wood.
 When produced properly, bamboo is substantially harder than oak, maple, and even hickory.

 No flooring list is complete without the mention of tile floors!
 They are versatile, durable, and elegant.
 No room in the house is off limits when it comes to tile.